burner1024/auto-spf-flattener/README.md

 Use the SPF record you would have put in your DNS if you weren't worried about too many lookups or too large a response Environment variables CF_API_EMAIL and CF_API_KEY are required

-  -f, --spf-file string     File that contains a valid spf format TXT record (required) -p, --spf-prefix string   Prefix for subdomains when multiple are needed. (default "_spf")
+  -d, --dry-run             Connect to DNS, but don't make any changes -f, --spf-file string     File that contains a valid spf format TXT record (required) -p, --spf-prefix string   Prefix for subdomains when multiple are needed. (default "_spf")
 ```